Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 Ok, now you're able to choose the boost version that fits you.
 Notice on the right column, the complete name of the package and on the left column, the attributes of the package (channel and components name between dots).

-As explained in the introduction a channel is no more than a "snapshot" of the nixpkgs reference repository.
+As explained in the introduction a **channel** is no more than a "snapshot" of the nixpkgs reference repository.

-Also notice that a same package may be available with different attributes (for example here boost-1.62.0 is available with python27 or python36 bindings).

-Once you've find the package name you want to install, you can do it with the following option (by name) :
+The **components** attribute is important since it allows you to distinguish different configurations of the same library.
+Here for example, you can choose between different version of boost (1.55, 1.59 ...) or between different configuration of the same version of boost (1.62 with or without python and with python 2 or python 3 bindings).

+Notice also that different packages (different by their attributes) may have the same name (e.g. boost-1.62.0).

+==> a good pratice : always use install with complete attributes list to avoid confusion and unexpected behavior.

+Choose one version and try to install it by calling ```nix-env -i``` followed by the **name** of the package.
+For instance:

 ```bash
 nix-env -i boost-1.60.0
 ```

-Or (by attributes) :
+Try also an explicit call to **attributes**:

 ```bash
 nix-env -iA nixpkgs.boost160
 ```